LanguageDev/Yoakke/Documentation/Parser.md

  * `Yoakke.Parser`: Basic structures for parsing.
  * `Yoakke.Parser.Generator`: A source generator that generates a parser from the annotations.

 Check out the [basic structures](#basic-structures), then [using the parser generator](#using-the-parser-generator).
-Since parsing is a lot more diverse then lexing, the library does not provide an as-complete abstraction for a handwritten version as the `LexerBase`.
+Since parsing is a lot more diverse then lexing, the library does not provide an as-complete abstraction for a handwritten version as the `LexerBase<TKind>`.
 Still, if you want to, you can utilize the very basic functionalities of [`ParserBase`](#the-parserbase-abstraction).

 ## Basic structures
 Parsing something can succeed, or it can fail.
 Since both are likely outcomes - errors are not exceptional -, the outcome is modeled as a `ParseResult<T>` type, where the type-parameter `T` is the parsed value, given that it succeeded.